Things to do in Caserta

 The Grand Staircase

-The Grand Staircase is truly an architectural masterpiece of two parallel staircases based on 17th-century scenographic arts.
-As you climb up this impressive 32m high staircase which connects the lower and upper vestibules, you are stupefied by the large marble statues of lions and the great background wall displaying the statues of the royal majesty, merit, and truth.
-The staircases end into elegant temple like arches and columns which lead to the Palatine Chapel.
+The Grand Staircase is a stunning architectural marvel, featuring two parallel staircases designed with the grandeur of 17th-century scenographic arts.
+Rising 32 meters, the staircase links the lower and upper vestibules.
+As you ascend, the large marble statues of lions and the majestic statues representing Royal Majesty, Merit, and Truth captivate your attention.
+The staircases culminate in elegant temple-like arches and columns, leading directly to the Palatine Chapel.

 Reggia di Caserta Palatine Chapel